NVlabs/ODISE/GETTING_STARTED.md

 For further reading, please refer to [Getting Started with Detectron2](https://github.com/facebookresearch/detectron2/blob/master/GETTING_STARTED.md).

 **Important Note**: ODISE's `demo/demo.py` and `tools/train_net.py` scripts link to the original pre-trained models for [Stable Diffusion v1.3](https://huggingface.co/CompVis/stable-diffusion-v-1-3-original/resolve/main/sd-v1-3.ckpt) and [CLIP](https://openaipublic.azureedge.net/clip/models/3035c92b350959924f9f00213499208652fc7ea050643e8b385c2dac08641f02/ViT-L-14-336px.pt).
-When you run them for the very first time, these scripts will automaticlaly download the pre-trained models for Stable Diffuson and CLIP, from their original sources, to your local directories `$HOME/.torch/` and `$HOME/.cache/clip`, respectively.
-Their use is subject to the original licencse terms defined at [https://github.com/CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) and [https://github.com/openai/CLIP](https://github.com/openai/CLIP), respectively.
+When you run them for the very first time, these scripts will automatically download the pre-trained models for Stable Diffuson and CLIP, from their original sources, to your local directories `$HOME/.torch/` and `$HOME/.cache/clip`, respectively.
+Their use is subject to the original license terms defined at [https://github.com/CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) and [https://github.com/openai/CLIP](https://github.com/openai/CLIP), respectively.

 ### Inference Demo with Pre-trained ODISE Models